archway-network/archway-docs/docs/create/advanced/debug.md

 ## Debug failing transactions

 If your transaction is failing use the `cargo schema` command to regenerate schema requirements for your project.
-The generated files will explain exactly what keys, types and values are permissible for entrypoints of the contract.
+The generated files will explain exactly what keys, types and values are permissible for entry points of the contract.

 Example: